rolandshacks/vs64/README.md

 ### Debugger Watch Expressions

 The debugger supports different kinds of watch expressions: registers, constant values and addresses.
-Here are a few examples:
+Here are a few examples for direct, symbolic and indirect watch expressions:

 - `addr0` : displays the byte value which the label 'addr0' points at.